 - Provide assurance to the public about the protection of privacy and constitutional rights.

-Approved PCLIAs are published on the U.S. Department of the Treasury's Privacy Impact Assessment Webpage unless they are classified.
+Approved PCLIAs are published on the IRS's Privacy Impact Assessment page unless they are classified.

 A System of Records is a group of records under the control of any federal agency from which information is retrieved by a unique personal identifier assigned to an individual.
 A SORN is a formal notice to the public published in the Federal Register that identifies the purpose for which PII is collected, from whom and what type of PII is collected, how the PII is shared externally (routine uses), and how to access and correct any PII maintained by the department or agency.